In one of his experiments, Piaget asked children, “What makes the wind?”

 Before Jean Piaget, a Swiss developmental psychologist and philosopher, most theorists believed that children are the way they are because they are less intelligent than adults.
 Piaget claimed that it was not a matter of intelligence; it was just that children think in fundamentally different ways compared to adults.
 Let’s take the answers to the question about the wind.
 Piaget saw little point in classifying them as correct or incorrect.
 Julia’s beliefs may not be correct, but they aren’t incorrect either — they arewith what she knows about the surrounding world and in a way are logical.

-According to Piaget, children are active thinkers or little scientists who try tothe world.
+According to Piaget, children are active thinkers or little scientists who try tothe world around them.
 They are not just limited to receiving knowledge from their parents or teachers, but they build their own knowledge by means of experience and according to their age.

 Analyse the table and do the exercise that follows.